valerionarcisi/covid-map/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Covid-mao is a project to see on a map how many people have been infected by province in Italy from covid-19.
-It is based on React-Leaflet.
+Covid-map is a project to see on a map how many people have been infected by province in Italy from covid-19.
+It is based on react-leaflet.

  - npm i
  - npm start (dev mode)